SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-22-pandemic-in-retrospect.md

 > this pressure up and keep ramping up vaccine supplies and their rollout around the
 > world, we are going to beat this virus.
 Good riddance to it.

 Ok, winning.
 I like winning.
+Let's do some more of that, for a change.

 What else is there?
 Well, consider [Ashish Jha](https://en.wikipedia.org/wiki/Ashish_Jha) (Dean of the [School of Public Health at Brown](https://www.brown.edu/academics/public-health/)),